balins/java-web-api/README.md

 Can access **all routes** of the API in terms of his usage limits and has ability to:
 * access all users' data,
 * add new users,
-* delete current users,
+* delete users,
-* renew current users' usage limits.
+* renew users' usage limits.

 ## Public routes